 SWIFT transfer?
 Njet!
 How does it feel to be on the sidelines of the global economy?

-The EU’s pivotal decision to disconnect Russian banks from SWIFT over the war in Ukraine casts a stark light on the system’s global economic role.
-By neglecting to implement the ISO 20022 standard, banks might one day find themselves excluded from the mainstream of international money transfer.
+EU’s pivotal decision to disconnect Russian banks from SWIFT over Ukraine casts a stark light on the system’s global economic role.
+By neglecting to implement ISO 20022 standard, banks might one day find themselves excluded from the mainstream of international money transfer.

 Russia’s disconnection from SWIFT transfers as part of the sanctions for its attack on Ukraine was discussed by EU stakeholders for several weeks.
-For some time, several member states were against this move.
+For some time, several member states did not support this step.
 In the end, the Italian finance minister changed his mind.
 This significantly increased the pressure on the German chancellor, and European values won out over concerns about Russian gas supplies (settled via SWIFT).
 The decision to disconnect the aggressor’s financial institutions from SWIFT transfer became a reality.
 Why is this move a decisive one, and why is the SWIFT international payment network so important?

 SWIFT as the Orient Express for money

 SWIFT, or Society for Worldwide Interbank Financial Telecommunication, is the world’s premier interbank payment settlement system.
-However, it is not a payment system, as some people think, but a communication system (though definitely not “a WhatsApp for banks”, as I heard one politician put it in an interview recently!).
+However, it is not just a mere payment system, as some people think, but a communication system (and definitely not “a WhatsApp for banks”, as I heard one politician put it in an interview recently!).

 SWIFT payment system is based on a peer-to-peer relationship between banks.
 It is not a participant in the transaction, in other words, it is not a “passenger,” but rather a “train” on which data travels from an account at one bank to another.
-SWIFT allows banks to exchange the information necessary to settle a transfer: the sender, the recipient, the amount, type of transaction, etc. Each financial institution that uses the SWIFT payment system is assigned a unique BIC code, which allows it to be identified unanimously.
+SWIFT allows banks to exchange information necessary to settle a transfer: the sender, the recipient, the amount, type of transaction, etc. Each financial institution that uses the SWIFT payment system is assigned a unique bank identifier code (BIC), which allows it to be identified unanimously.
+The format of the SWIFT/BIC code includes a 2-letter country code indicating the country where the bank is located.
 Because this information is described numerically, the payment message can be retrieved and read in all languages as an international bank account number.

 Any alternative to SWIFT cross border payments?